 Our ready to wear collections are made up of unique styles, distinctive features and colourful high quality fabrics with intricate detail – selected and designed by Anna exclusively for Butler Stewart and always in limited edition.
 All fabric is made in the Britain and our tailors are based in England and Europe.
 Our shooting collections, jeans, tweed caps and many of our accessories are made in England.

 Butler Stewart also offers a stylish and sophisticated made to order & made to measure service allowing you to create a unique garment tailored to your individual tastes.
 Choose from hundreds of tweeds, stunning linings, vibrant undercollar felts and colourful button hole stitching.
 Learn more about our popular made to order & made to measure services here.

 Anna’s passion for the countryside stems from her childhood on the family farm, participating in country sports and working in the shooting industry for a number of years.
 Her love of the countryside, country life, and country pursuits have influenced her designs from start to finish from seasonal colour palettes to the understanding of traditional and practical clothing whether worn out in the field, on the weekend or in the office.

 Anna has textiles in her family history dating back over 200 years.
 She was brought up in the Essex countryside surrounded by her ancestor’s legacy that goes back as far as the 18th century.
 George Courtauld & Co. was founded by her relative George Courtauld and was a manufacturer of fabric, clothing and artificial fibres.
-Many of the linings used in Anna’s beautiful garments are made from viscose (an artifical silk) which Courtaulds acquired a patent for in 1904.
+Many of the linings used in Anna’s beautiful garments are made from viscose (an artificial silk) which Courtaulds acquired a patent for in 1904.
 The fabric was highly successful and was responsible for transforming Courtaulds into the world’s leading man-made fibre production company.
 Hundreds of years later Anna follows in the footsteps of her successful forebears.
 Read more… Butler Stewart’s 18th Century Heritage.